What makes these trips different?

 Tirupur in the Tamil Nadu region of India is known as the ‘Dollar City’ for the amount of money some people are making.
 Here we address the issues associated with Teir 2 in the spinning weaving and dying mills producing cotton kit fabric.
 A scheme known as the Sumangali Scheme has developed in the region and nearby states where young women are trafficked and held in a form of bonded labour.
 We have much to learn from the region about what does and doesn’t work in ending labour abuses.
 We will visit Tirapur and Dindigal.

-Our India Consultant accompanying the group is Ramesh Raju, who has worked for over 20 years in the areas Social Compliance Audits and building the capacities of apparel factories to establish and implement a management system for adopting common code of conduct.
+Our India Consultant accompanying the group is Ramesh Raju, who has worked for over 20 years in the areas Social Compliance Audits and building the capacities of apparel factories to establish and implement a management system for adopting a common code of conduct.
 He has worked with management and facilitated multi-stakeholder engagement and dialogues with Employers and Brands.
 He has experienced in conducting SA 8000, Sedex, Wrap Audits and support garment units in the DISHA certification process.
 He has played a key role in implementing intervention programmes with support of Brands (Levis, Bestseller, Inditex, Carrefour, Primark) to prevent trafficking into the Sumangali Scheme.

 The trip will begin on 19 November 2017 (please plan to arrive by the evening meal) and conclude on 24 November 2017 (please plan to depart after 7pm).
 Additional nights accomodation can be arranged before or after the program at additional costs.
 Please arrange to fly into and out of Coimbatore, Tamil Nadu.
 (Note this airport is not currently an airport that supports the use of an E-Visa)